 The great end in religious instruction is not to stamp our own minds upon the young, but to stir up their own; Not to make them see with our eyes, but to look inquiringly and steadily with their own….In a word, the great end is to awaken the soul; to bring understanding, conscience, and heart into earnest vigorous action on religious and moral truth, to excite and cherish spiritual life. -William Ellery Channing

 Volunteer to Help!

-We have many opportunities for people to volunteer to assist our lead teachers for an event, for a short series, or on a rotating basis in our Religious Education/Exploration classes.
-Please contact the Exploring Our Beliefs Ministry Team to find out how you can help!
+Please volunteer to assist with our worship and RE classes, for one day, a short series, or on rotation.
+Please contact the Exploring Our Beliefs Ministry Team below to find out how you can help!